RobScottLLC/eazy-project-management/readme.txt

 = How can I customize the layout? =

-The plugin uses the default single.php and taxonomy-ezproject_clients.php to display a single project and a client archive.
+The plugin uses the default single.php and taxonomy.php or archive.php to display a single project and a client archive.
 Add single-ezproject.php to your theme for a single project.
 Add taxonomy-ezproject_clients.php to your theme for the client archive that shows all projects for a client.

 = How does this plugin work? =